 IEC regards IEC 61508 as a generic standard with the intention that, using IEC 61508 as a basis, the various industry sectors will produce their own specific standards.
-This has been recognised by the IEC working group producing the nuclear standards (see above) and is being accommodated.
+This has been recognised by the IEC working group producing the nuclear standards (see preceding paragraphs in this section) and is being accommodated.
 The second editions of IEC 61508 Part 1 "General Requirements" and Part 3 "Software Requirements" were published in 2010.